ideal for hedging and screening purposes

 Ilex crenata ‘Convexa’

 The handsome “Japanese holly” is a tiny dark, glossy, green leaved and slow growing hardy evergreen.
-It will grow to about 4 metres tall eventually if un-trimmed, but is usually clipped to form dwarf clipped hedges up to 1.2 to 1.5m or topiary shapes.
+It will grow to about 4 metres tall eventually if un-trimmed, but is usually clipped to form dwarf clipped hedges up to 1.2 to 1.5 meters or topiary shapes.
 It has gained in popularity as a blight free replacement for “Box” to which it is similar but faster growing yet just as easy to prune and maintain (once per year will suffice).
-Small, insignificant white flowers may appear in Spring or Summer which are followed by an abundance of tiny, black fruits.
+Small, insignificant white flowers may appear in spring or summer which are followed by an abundance of tiny, black fruits.
 Fully hardy, this plant likes moist, well-drained soil but will thrive in a multitude of growing conditions.

 Ilex crenata (Foliage)